Skip to main content

 • National sovereignty: Governments restricting cross-border transfers or requiring localisation.

-• Tech sovereignty: Calls for domestic control over infrastructure used to store and process data.
+• Tech sovereignty: Calls for domestic control over the infrastructure used to store and process data.

 • Organisational sovereignty: The ability of companies to retain control over their own data and guard against external interference.